Worlds of Aldebaran: The Antares Cycle

 On Antares, Salif and Zao discuss what they will do when they return to Earth.
 They also talk about a strange creature that seem to have adopted them.
 They wonder if it might be intelligent.
 Mei intends to go swimming, but the creature has a reaction to something in the tall grass.
 Salif shoots the thing in the grass with a machine-gun, killing it.
 Mei goes to get a camera, but suddenly freezes and slowly vanishes, as Salif and Zao watch.

 The colony flight is eventful, as most of the colonists are members of an extreme patriarchal cult, which believes in women shaving their hair, wearing inflated garments and submitting to men.
 Leliah did not get along with them and was replaced.
-Maï Lan is nearly raped by several of them and Alexa in confined to her quarters for defending her.
+Maï Lan is nearly raped by several of them and Alexa is confined to her quarters for defending her.
 The landing is plagued by the planners decision to cut costs and causes a shuttle to crash land, separating part of the crew.
 They begin a trek back, along with several stowaways.
 A chance at a speedier rescue is thwarted when a large number of animals come to feed on flowers that sprung up in the midst of their camp.
 Jedidiah orders them fired upon, causing a mass panic in which their helicopter is destroyed.
 Several people die along the way, from animal attacks.
 Kim's daughter also vanishes.
 An ionic beam, seen afterwards, points to the neighbouring planet, Antares-4.

 Alexa eventually steals a shuttle to rescue them.
 When they return, they find that the fanatics have seized control of the camp, and order the women to comply with their new rules.
 Alexa refuses, causing a counter-revolt and order is returned.
 Jedidiah, learning of the beam, intends to head to the planet, to represent humanity.
 Eventually, a joint expedition is organised, although Jedidiah again causes problems.
 The only sign of life is a giant stone sphere at "Point X", the origin of the beams.
 The stone is extremely heavy, yet can float and has a sticky surface.
 A smaller stone sphere appears and probes the crew.
 Sven and another alien watch from afar.
 Holograms of Lynn and Mei appear and then vanish.
 A larger, solid duplicate of their craft appears beside them.